OpenNMT/CTranslate/README.md

 * `include/onmt/TranslatorFactory.h` to instantiate a new translator
 * `include/onmt/ITranslator.h` (the `Translator` interface) to translate sequences or batch of sequences
 * `include/onmt/TranslationResult.h` to retrieve results and attention vectors
+* `include/onmt/Tokenizer.h` to apply OpenNMT's tokenization and detokenization
 * `include/onmt/Threads.h` to programmatically control the number of threads to use

 ## Missing features

-* OpenNMT tokenization and detokenization
+* BPE support in tokenization